isomerpages/sportsg-searado/_information-for-stakeholders/2d-tue-retroactive-tue.md

 4. It is agreed, by WADA and your NADO that fairness requires the grant of a retroactive TUE.

 > Important note:
-- Using a prohibited substance before being granted a TUE could result in an Adverse Analytical Finding and a potential anti-doping rule violation.
+- Using a prohibited substance before being granted a TUE could result in an Adverse Analytical Finding (AAF) and a potential Anti-doping rule violation (ADRV).
-- In case an application for a retroactive TUE is necessary following sample collection, you are strongly advised to have a medical file prepared and ready to submit for evaluation
+- In case an application for a retroactive TUE is necessary following sample collection, you are strongly advised to have a medical file prepared and ready to submit for evaluation.